New Forest National Park Logo

 In some parts, small village roads were widened to accommodate the extra number of tanks and other army vehicles, and temporary camps sprung up everywhere.
 Foreign, as well as British, troops far outnumbered the local population and the New Forest experienced an incredible feeling of anticipation that something large was about to happen.

 D-Day reminders can still be seen off the shores of Lepe Beach, where the large concrete platforms used to construct the famous ‘Mulberry Harbours‘ still exist, alongside beach defence remains.
-And on the lane out of the country park, the tank parking bays are still visible on the roadsides.
+On the lane out of the country park, the tank parking bays are still visible on the roadsides.

 Ashley Bombing Range was another major wartime area; situated in the north west of the New Forest, the range played host to extensive bombing tests, including some developmental tests of Barnes Wallis’ bouncing bomb used on the ‘Dambuster’ raids in Germany.